vasil-sarandev/Knowledge-base/README.md

 # Learning & Knowledge Hub

-This repository contains a centralized place of storage for my notes regarding different software engineering concepts, topics and technologies and interview preparation cheatsheets.
+This repository contains a centralized place of storage for my notes & resources I find valuable in regards to different software engineering concepts, topics and technologies.

+The repository is made for the Obisidian MD Reader and uses its rich file links, so in order for the navigation between files to properly work, grab a copy of the repository and boot it as a Vault in Obsidian.

 ---

 ## Topics

-The sections of most of these topics were extracted from [roadmap.sh](https://roadmap.sh) roadmaps.

 - [Computer Science](computer-science.md)
 - [Software Design and Architecture](software-design-and-architecture.md)